Why is action needed?

 We can already see the damaging impact of climate change in the news headlines everyday.

-How bad climate change will become, and how society reacts, is all in the future, but has been modelled by some of the most advanced computers available to science.
+How bad climate change will become, and how society reacts, is all in the future, but has been modelled on some of the most advanced computers available to science.
 There is no one definite outcome.
 A thriving new renewables-based economy or doom and destruction – read more…

 All the evidence indicates that God is an inveterate gambler and that he throws the dice on every possible occasion.Stephen Hawking